 Venus flytraps are a gorgeous, very interesting, and unique type of house plant.
-However, there are many rumors that the plant may be poisonous or dangerous for children or pets.
+However, there are many rumours that the plant may be poisonous or dangerous for children or pets.
 I am here to set the story straight.

 Venus flytraps are not poisonous.
 Touching the plant is not harmful to humans or pets, and ingesting the plant won’t cause any significant risks beyond the ingestion.
 The traps on a Venus flytrap tend to be quite small – usually less than 1.5 inches.
 They are harmless to humans, cats, and dogs.